HabitatFramework/UserGuide/glossary/glossary.rst

 		Combines spatial data for the selected features from GIS with the associated attribute data from the database into a single new GIS layer based upon a pre-defined export format.
 See :ref:`export_window` for more details.

 	Fragment ID
 		An incremental number used as a unique reference to individual features (fragments) of a single TOID.
-See :ref:`mastermap_framework` for more details.
+See :ref:`habitat_framework` for more details.

 	Habitat Class
 		One of the habitat classification systems used in the UK to record or describe an area of habitat (e.g. 'Phase 1', 'NVC', 'BAP Priority').